Taça do Atlântico

 Taça do Atlântico (Atlantic Cup, Copa del Atlántico) was a national football team's competition held between 1956 and 1976 on an irregular basis, contested by the national football teams from South America.

 Teams participating were Argentina, Brazil, Paraguay and Uruguay national sides.
 Paraguay did not play in the first edition of the competition.
-There were 3 championships and the Brazil won them all.
+There were 3 championships and Brazil won them all.
 In 1956, a club competition was played in parallel to the main competition, but the final between Boca Juniors and Corinthians was never played.